sat-utils/sat-api/docs/deploy.md

 The command will return the api endpoint that is created by the operation.

-The Landsat and Sentinel ingestors are run as Step Functions every 12 hours (Landsat at 6:00 and 18:00, Sentinel at 0:00 and 12:00), as can be seen under the CloudWatch Rules console.
-They can be disabled from the console.

 ### Deploy Devseed's Dev stack

 This command only works if you have access to Devseed's AWS account